NetApp/terraform-provider-netapp-ontap/docs/resources/storage_volume_snapshot_resource.md

 - `cx_profile_name` (String) Connection profile name
 - `name` (String) Snapshot name
-- `svm_nmae` (String) The name of the SVM the snapshot is on
+- `svm_name` (String) The name of the SVM the snapshot is on
 - `volume_name` (String) The name of the volume the snapshot is on

 ### Optional

 - `comment` (String) Comment
-- `expiry_time` (String) Snapshot copies with an expiry time set are not allowed to be deleted until the retetion time is reached
+- `expiry_time` (String) Snapshot copies with an expiry time set are not allowed to be deleted until the retention time is reached
 - `snaplock_expiry_time` (String) Expiry time for Snapshot copy locking enabled volumes
 - `snapmirror_label` (String) Label for SnapMirror Operations